leweaver/squirrel-debug-server/readme.md

 - *embedded_server*
     - uses OATPP to host an HTTP server.
 This acts as an endpoint for debug user interfaces to control the application.
     - Provides an implementation of `MessageEventInterface`.
+    - Exposes a "Swagger" interface that's accessible via the browser.
+Located by default at http://localhost:8000/swagger/ui.
+    - Swagger can be disabled by setting the cmake option `SDB_ENABLE_OATPP_SWAGGER=OFF`.
+This will save ~200KB binary size in release builds.
 - *squirrel_debugger*
     - Implementation of the Squirrel Debug API.
 Uses semaphores to lock the squirrel execution thread at breakpoints, and provides access to VM stack & variables.
     - Provides an implementation of `MessageCommandInterface`.